NHERI-SimCenter/s3hark/docs/edit.md

 Meanwhile the layer will be highlighted by red box in the profile graphic.

-Meanwhile the 'Layer properties' tab will be activated.
+Meanwhile the `Layer properties` tab will be activated.

-To added a soil layer, you can click the '+' button above the table.
+To added a soil layer, you can click the `+` button above the table.

 A new layer will be added to the bottom of the current selected layer.

-To deleted a selected layer, just click the '-' button.
+To deleted a selected layer, just click the `-` button.

-The 'GWT' is for you to set up the ground water value.
+The `GWT` is for you to set up the ground water value.

-'Height' and 'Total Layer' are not allowed to edit, they will be calculated automatically.
+`Height` and `Total Layer` are not allowed to edit, they will be calculated automatically.

 Double click a cell to edit in the table.

-If you change the 'Material' of a layer, the 'Layer properties' will change correspondingly.
+If you change the `Material` of a layer, the `Layer properties will change correspondingly.